 But conserving water is always good.
 See the Water Conservation page for details.

-The BCA will be accepting applications for the Eric Andersen BCA Scholarship starting on March 1 and continuing through April 30.
-Those interested in applying should review the full application criteria at the link, and get your application in during that window.
+The BCA is accepting applications for the Eric Andersen BCA Scholarship through April 30.
+Those interested in applying should review the full application criteria at the link and submit their application before the deadline.
 Good luck!

 A presentation from the North Shore Black Bear Society.
 March 24, 10:30 – 11:30am, Lynn Canyon Ecology Centre.
 Ages 5+ with an adult.
 Admission by donation.
 Register at https://ecologycentre.ca/wildlife-weeks/.